-Please do not request to have the report sent directly to the University of Minnesota MS Programs office, as we cannot receive mail at this time.
+Please do not request to have the report sent directly to the University of Minnesota Carlson School as we cannot receive mail at this time.
 Score reports will be accepted via email from applicants or the testing agency.

-To be considered for admission, we require a minimum 65 score.
+To be considered for admission, we require a minimum score of 65 on the PTE Academic.
 We must receive an official score report from Pearson.
 When you take the exam, please specify that you wish to have an official score report sent to the Carlson School of Management.
 Our program code is JP3-5T-48.

 - The video essay is a required component of the application that provides candidates with an opportunity to show the admissions committee the authentic you.
 Think of this video essay as if you were answering an interview question with a member of our admissions committee.

 - You will need to use a computer with camera and microphone capabilities.
 You will have the ability to test your technology before starting the video essay and submit a practice video essay.